-How have women integrated into everyday life in Antarctica over the past decades?
+How have women in Antarctica integrated into everyday life in over the past decades?
 What strategies have they used to succeed in male-dominated environments and how can polar science be more inclusive and representative?

 These are some of the strands of Morgan Seag’s research into the evolving role of women in Antarctica.
 She is conducting interviews with women from the first generations to work in Antarctica to build up an oral history of the move from exclusion to inclusion.
 She says the story of women’s integration in Antarctica varies a lot according to which country they originally came from and is linked to national social and political contexts.
 In the USSR the first women were allowed to work on Antarctic vessels in 1956.
 In the US no women were allowed to work on Antarctic research stations until 1969.
 In the UK it was 1986.